simpcomp-team/simpcomp/README.md

 26/10/2009 - Version 1.0.403
 - Minor compatibility fixes in this release
-- Fixed some error messages on undefined global variables during loading of simpcomp when the packages `homology' and/or `GRAPE' are not present
+- Fixed some error messages on undefined global variables during loading of simpcomp when the packages *homology* and/or *GRAPE* are not present
-- Fallback to functions of `homology' package are now handled correctly
+- Fallback to functions of *homology* package are now handled correctly
 - Added extended testing functionality and SCRunTest

 13/10/2009 - Version 1.0.389